Eliran-Turgeman/eliran-turgeman.github.io/content/posts/corals-api.md

 ---
-title: "Corals Api"
+title: "How To Build an API with Python FastAPI"
 date: 2022-05-04T15:18:25+03:00
 draft: false
 ---
-# How To Build an API with Python FastAPI

 ### Introduction